Ronitsabhaya75/Project1_3550/README.md

 - `http.server`: For handling HTTP requests.
 - `jwt`: For creating and verifying JWT tokens.
 - `cryptography`: For RSA key generation and public key handling.

+## ChatGPt and DeepSeek Promopts:
+1. Explain detail about Restful jwks server and relation of JWT and JWKS
+2. Give me Sample code for jwks server
+3. Firstly error I got was my JWT token was not exprieing and I paste the error in GPT and told to change it to 10secs.
+4. Then Another error was Patch was found invalid I prompted to solve using HTTP server not FAST API to see if the error was still there but it wasnt resolved
+5. Prompoted to write the 10 unit test which explicitly test all parts of code.